hacks-guide/Guide_Panda/_pages/Home.md

 ## What do I need to know before starting?

 + **Before beginning the guide, you must know the risks of 3DS hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
 They're rare, but still a possibility so make sure you follow ALL directions EXACTLY.**
-+ This guide will work on New 3DS, Old 3DS, and 2DS in all regions on on all firmwares (except for Old 3DS JPN due to a missing 0.23.5 firmware pack).
++ This guide will work on New 3DS, Old 3DS, and 2DS in all regions on on all firmware versions
 + If everything goes according to plan, you will lose no data and end up with everything that you started with.
 + A large part of this guide is lengthy NAND dumps and downgrades, so the entire process can take *several* hours thanks to the 3DS's slow processor.
 + **Keep the device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off!**